lammps/lammps/doc/src/Build_extras.rst

 You can then install QMMM package and build LAMMPS in the usual manner.
-After completing the LAMMPS build and compiling Quantum ESPRESSO with external library support, go back to the lib/qmmm folder and follow the instructions on the README file to build the combined LAMMPS/QE QM/MM executable (pwqmmm.x) in the lib/qmmm folder.
+After completing the LAMMPS build and compiling Quantum ESPRESSO with external library support (via "make couple"), go back to the lib/qmmm folder and follow the instructions in the README file to build the combined LAMMPS/QE QM/MM executable (pwqmmm.x) in the lib/qmmm folder.

 ----------